Polar Space Task Group (PSTG)

 Meeting documents of the PSTG predecessor, the International Polar Year Space Task Group (IPY-STG), are available here (.zip):

-The Polar Space Task Group (PSTG) has been established under the auspices of the World Meteorological Organization’s (WMO) Executive Council Panel of Experts on Polar Observations Research and Services (EC-PORS).
-The group’s mandate is to provide coordination across Space Agencies to facilitate acquisition and distribution of fundamental satellite datasets, and to contribute to or support development of specific derived products in support of cryospheric and polar scientific research and applications.
+The Polar Space Task Group (PSTG) operates under the auspices of the World Meteorological Organization’s (WMO) Executive Council Panel of Experts on Polar and High Mountain Observations, Research and Services (EC-PHORS).
+The group’s mandate is to provide coordination across Space Agencies to facilitate acquisition and distribution of fundamental satellite datasets, and to contribute to or support the development of specific derived products for cryospheric, polar, and high-mountain(1) scientific research and applications.

 The PSTG shall actively seek realisation of benefits from the growing constellation of polar orbiting satellites by mobilising the unique and complementary capabilities of each of the respective participating Agencies, whether research and development or operationally oriented.
 In the case of the latter, the role is to support the scientific activities that may lead to improved numerical weather and climate forecasting, or development of improved operational polar products and services, to the extent that these activities fall within each Agency’s mandate.

 The PSTG is a successor of the successful International Polar Year Space Task Group (IPY-STG), established for the purpose of Space Agency planning, processing and archiving of the IPY Earth Observation legacy dataset.
-This new group shall be an independent working group which reports to the EC-PORS via common membership of its Observational Task Team.
+PSTG is an independent working group which reports to the EC-PHORS via common membership of its Observational Task Team.
 A suitable reporting mechanism shall be established to inform CEOS, CGMS and WMO Consultative Meetings on High-Level Policy on Satellite Matters on relevant PSTG progress and issues.

-The EC-PORS Panel of Experts reports annually, via the WMO Secretariat, to the Executive Council (EC) of WMO.
+The EC-PHORS Panel of Experts reports annually, via the WMO Secretariat, to the Executive Council (EC) of WMO.
 The EC consists of 37 Members, including the President, three vice-Presidents and the presidents of the six regional associations (each ex-officio members).
-The Executive reports to WMO Congress every four years (2011, 2015, etc.), on which all members of WMO are represented.
+The Executive reports to WMO Congress every four years (2015, 2019, etc.), on which all members of WMO are represented.

-The PSTG shall informally report to WMO via the EC-PORS in the context of its Observations Framework.
-EC-PORS will take responsibility for establishing the scientific needs of its research framework and identify observation gaps or specific science and data requirements originating from the GCW which are relevant to PSTG.
+The PSTG shall informally report to WMO via the EC-PHORS in the context of its Observations Framework.
+EC-PHORS will take responsibility for establishing the scientific needs of its research framework and identify observation gaps or specific science and data requirements originating from the GCW which are relevant to PSTG.